Skip to main content

 Clean Air Act Agreements

-Through an agreement with the EPA, several environmental groups and the states of Tennessee, Kentucky, Alabama and North Carolina, TVA has agreed to phase out some fossil-fired units and replace them with cleaner sources of power and energy efficiency measures.
+Through an agreement with the EPA, several environmental groups and the states of Tennessee, Kentucky, Alabama and North Carolina, in 2011, TVA agreed to phase out some fossil-fired units and replace them with cleaner sources of power and energy efficiency measures.
 Read more about TVA's agreement with the EPA.